Skip to content

 Country-level macro view

-At zoom ≤ macroMaxZoom the Hub renders one stacked-ring per registered backend, sized by playground_count and segmented by the {complete, partial, missing} counts the P1 get_meta extension ships.
+At zoom ≤ macroMaxZoom the Hub renders one ring per registered backend, sized by playground_count and segmented by the {complete, partial, missing} counts the P1 get_meta extension ships.
 No per-playground fetch is issued at this zoom — the rings come entirely from the cached registry metadata.

-Clicking a macro ring animates view.fit to the backend's bbox, which lands in the cluster or polygon tier and triggers a tier fetch scoped to that backend only.
+Clicking a ring animates view.fit to the backend's bbox, which lands in the cluster or polygon tier and triggers a tier fetch scoped to that backend only.

 Architecture flow